-The 2010 Adopted Budget continues the City's commitment to working with communities to revise Neighborhood Plans to reflect the changes and opportunities presented by major transportation investments, including Light Rail.
+The 2010 Proposed Budget continues the City's commitment to working with communities to revise Neighborhood Plans to reflect the changes and opportunities presented by major transportation investments, including Light Rail.
 In 2010, the City will follow through on the three neighborhood plan updates that are underway in Southeast Seattle in station areas along the Sound Transit Light Rail alignment.
-This budget also includes resources for the City to work with neighbors to begin updating two additional Neighborhood Plans.
+This budget also proposes resources for the City to work with neighbors to update three additional Neighborhood Plans.
+The focus of this effort will be on the parts of the three neighborhoods that are within a quarter mile radius of Light Rail stations and on transportation and land use elements of the Neighborhood Plans.
+With contributions from community organizations, non-profits, or the private sector, the City would expand the scope of the project to include a larger radius and more plan elements.
 To implement this neighborhood planning work: